 Nha Trang was one of our highlights in Vietnam.
 It is another beach town.
 There are a lot of Russians here, you almost feel like you are in a different country.
 With that being said, it is very hard to find anyone who speaks English here.
 Most people speak Vietnamese or Russian.
 I also found the people not as friendly here.

-We spent a couple days in Nha Trang.
+We spent a couple of days in Nha Trang.
 We booked a waterfront hotel with a rooftop pool, which only cost us $20.
 We did a mud spa, which was fun and super cheap.
 DO NOT take a taxi.
 There is a shuttle to get there.
 The lady at the hotel insisted we take a taxi, which was a silly idea, considering there is a free shuttle that comes right to the hotel.

 VinPearl was the coolest amusement park I have ever been to.
 It is not busy at all, and everything is included with admission.
 There is rides, an arcade, an aquarium, a water-park and a golf course.
 The total cost $20!
 So awesome!
 I highly recommend going, even though it is not the most cultural experience.